-Autumn 2016 - spring 2017
+Autumn 2016 - spring 2018

-Pilot study will be conducted in cooperation with Statistic Sweden.
+Pilot study will be conducted in cooperation with Statistics Sweden.
 Expected outcome is that data on educational level is possible to attain by existing register, and will be collected in order to examine usuability.
 As a preliminary outcome from discussions with Statistical Sweden there are no register for nationality linked to employment in Sweden.
 Further examination and discussion on the subject will be a major part of the pilot study.
+Data will likely be collected through questionnaries (see Q2 in text box 3B).